1) Preheat the oven to 400°F. Lightly grease (or line with parchment) two baking sheets.

-5) Transfer the dough to a mixer, and beat in the eggs one at a time; the mixture will look curdled at first, but when you add the last egg it should become smooth.
+5) Transfer the dough to a mixer.
+Beat in the eggs one at a time; the mixture will look curdled at first, but when you add the last egg it should become smooth.
 Beat for 1 minute after adding the last egg.
 You'll have a stiff, smooth batter.

-6) Drop the dough by teaspoonfuls (about the size of a chestnut) onto the prepared sheets (a teaspoon cookie scoop works well here).
+6) Drop the dough by teaspoonfuls onto the prepared sheets (a teaspoon cookie scoop works well here).
 Leave about 1 ½" to 2" between them; they're going to expand to about the size of a golf ball.

-7) Bake the puffs for about 20 minutes, till they've puffed, they're a medium golden-brown, and they look dry.
+7) Bake for about 20 minutes, till they've puffed, they're a medium golden-brown, and they look dry.